Jeffrey Sprecher: Stock sales during COVID-19 pandemic

 On March 19, 2020, the public release of federal financial-disclosure documents revealed that Sprecher and his wife, interim U.S. Senator Kelly Loeffler sold millions of dollars of stock the couple owned in companies vulnerable to the COVID-19 pandemic.
 The sales began the same day Loeffler and other senators received a private briefing from federal officials about the looming crisis.
 The documents also showed that the couple purchased stock in Citrix Systems, a company that would potentially benefit from the increase in remote work due to the stay-at-home orders issued to mitigate the COVID-19 pandemic.
 At least some of the stocks that Loeffler sold were owned jointly with Sprecher and would have required his knowledge and authorization to sell, documents show.

 On March 20, 2020, the consumer advocacy group Common Cause filed complaints against Sprecher and Loeffler with the Securities and Exchange Commission, the United States Senate Ethics Committee, and the United States Justice Department, requesting from the latter a criminal investigation of the couple for violations of the STOCK Act.

 On March 20, 2020, also reported by CNBC in the same article referenced above, Intercontinental Exchange said in a statement that the nearly 30 transactions involving the couple were “in compliance” with company policies.
 “Mr. Sprecher and Senator Loeffler have made clear that those transactions were executed by their financial advisors without Mr. Sprecher’s or Senator Loeffler’s input or direction.”

 On June 16, 2020, it was reported that the Senate Ethics Committee ended its investigation into Sen. Kelly Loeffler's stock trades.
 The news came three weeks after Sen. Loeffler's office said the Justice Department had also dropped its probe into her stock trades.
 Deborah Sue Mayer, the Ethics Committee's chief counsel and staff director, wrote in the letter that the panel examined stock transactions made by both Loeffler and her husband Jeffrey Sprecher, chairman of the New York Stock Exchange.

+Lobbying and political influence

+In October 2025, Sprecher and his wife Kelly Loeffler were among the donors who funded the White House's East Wing demolition, and planned building of a ballroom.

 Personal life

-Sprecher has been married to former U.S. Senator Kelly Loeffler since 2004.
+Sprecher has been married to former U.S. senator Kelly Loeffler since 2004.
 They reside in Tuxedo Park, Atlanta in a $10,500,000, 15,000 square foot estate named Descante, though the property was later reappraised for around $4 million, resulting in far lower property taxes.

 During the COVID-19 pandemic, Sprecher and his wife donated $1 million to the Phoebe Foundation's COVID-19 Relief Fund of the Phoebe Putney Health System for personal protective equipment for Phoebe care team members.

+During the first half of 2025, Sprecher and his wife each donated $2.5 million to MAGA Inc., a super PAC that supports Donald Trump.